tchughesiv/aws-loft-2017-container-lab/labs/lab3/chapter3.md

 ### Wordpress Dockerfile

 Now we'll create the Wordpress Dockerfile.
+(As before, there is a reference file in the `wordpress` directory if needed)

 1. Using a text editor create a file named `Dockerfile` in the `wordpress` directory.